 Drivers may renew vehicle registration in PA via three different ways.
 The online auto registration renewal process is considered the most convenient, but you may also renew by mail or in person, if needed.
 When renewing car registration in PA, motorists will also be required to pay a fee before receiving their registration.
 Drivers may renew car registration online only if PennDOT possesses your current name and address.
 If not, the vehicle registration renewal process must be completed in person or by mail.
-Review the following sections for more information on how to renew vehicle registration in Pennsylvania:

 How to Renew Car Registration in Pennsylvania